ujuadimora-dev/Afrik-kitchen/README.md

 -
 - Logo.com
   - This was used to create the logo in header
-- TinyPNG
-  - This was used to compress the hero image for optimal load times

-*
 **External Python Modules**

 * cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development